 While this is by far the easiest option, it may not always work out for you.
 This option may not be available from any program providers in the country or city you want to go to.
 Or, they may not be able to find an internship that fits your interests.
 Of course, there is also the cost factor - most program providers will probably charge a premium for this extra service.
-Some example providers who offer these types of programs are Globalinks Learning Abroad, CIEE, and Panrimo.
+CIEE, and SAI are examples of program providers that offer both.

 Consult your HOST university

 If you are doing a direct exchange or studying abroad at an established local university, there’s a good chance they already have internship programs in place for their local students.

 If you’re proficient in the native language, there’s no reason you can’t also make use of these services.
 When you’re signing up for classes, contact your advisor and see whether there is an internship class available, or try to see if the university can help you arrange an internship for class credit.

 You may be surprised by how much your university back home can help you during your time abroad.
 Many universities organize international internships through their study abroad office, or work with organizations that do.

 Even if they aren’t able to offer direct help, they might be able to at least point you in the right direction!
 You never know, maybe there’s an alumnus of your university living in your host city who can arrange an internship for you, or a known company that has a history of hosting interns in the past.

 If you’ve contacted both your host university and your university back home and still haven’t landed upon your dream internship, maybe it’s time to turn to the internet!

 New internships are posted daily on the job boards here at Go Overseas.
 You never know what amazing opportunities may pop up!

 Change your focus